stellabs/scart/README.md

 ### Trace settings

-The Scart JAR doesn't include default settings, on purpose, to avoid mistakes such as the delivery to a customer of an application that contains traces.
+The Scart JAR **doesn't include default settings**, on purpose, to avoid mistakes such as the delivery to a customer of an application that contains traces.
 Instead, the control is left to the developers and/or people responsible of the build.
 Therefore, the Settings have to be provided or Scart won't work and build errors will appear.

 _For instance_, a source code file that designates the settings could have the